Where to begin with website design

 Of course, responsive website design isn’t just about your site getting smaller.
 Huge numbers of offices now have huge, sometimes 27-inch flatscreens.
 In a way, designing for a bigger space such as a huge Dell or Apple screen is a pleasure – photos and video look incredible at that size – but it’s not without pitfalls either.
 For instance, stretching type all the way across a giant screen means it ends up being unreadable and overwhelming, so finding a balance between large image and neat, readable copy is always a sound approach.

-Can e-Commerce really work on a smartphone?
+Can e-c0mmerce really work on a smartphone?

-(… and what can we learn when it does)
+(and what can we learn when it does)

 We believe so – and so can booking an appointment for a class or picking up a concert ticket.

-For us as users of smartphones, employing a payment system that works as well on a phone as a desktop such as PayPal can be the real winner here.
+For us as users of smartphones, employing a payment system that works as well on a phone as a desktop such as Shopify or PayPal can be the real winner here.
 It’s trusted (no small matter), holds all the data for payment and reduces the hassle of online purchase drastically.
 They’ve understood that this is the key to people buying things: it has to be simple.

 And simplicity, which surely comes from understanding your customer, isn’t a bad credo for any kind of design.